electron/electron/docs/api/cookies.md

 #### `cookies.set(details)`

 * `details` Object
   * `url` String - The url to associate the cookie with.
+The promise will be rejected if the url is invalid.
   * `name` String (optional) - The name of the cookie.
 Empty by default if omitted.
   * `value` String (optional) - The value of the cookie.
 Empty by default if omitted.
   * `domain` String (optional) - The domain of the cookie; this will be normalized with a preceding dot so that it's also valid for subdomains.
 Empty by default if omitted.